michaeleverettmann/THBI_MCMC/readme.md

 Some steps:
 - update_bayes_inv_parms.m will change the parameters of your inversion depending on the stamp name.
 I recommend using this to develop any custom tests.
 - To speed up splines, go to your fastBSpline folder.
 Run the compile mex code.

+Some behaviors to expect:
+- In order to speed up IO on systems with many cores (e.g. 40 cores), we read and write to a folder in the ram directly for calling some fortran codes.
+A folder called "ramDriveTHBI" should mount automatically.